Once fuel leaves the refinery gate, the next step in the price chain is the wholesale rack.

 There are about 400 racks in the United States, where jobbers, retailers and end users pull truck-sized fuel volume to take to storage facilities or retail outlets.

-Price changes, which go into effect at 6pm each day, are based on “spot replacement costs,” meaning spot + freight + other costs.
+Price changes, which typically go into effect at 6 p.m. each day, are based on “spot replacement costs,” meaning spot + freight + other costs.

-It’s critical to know what type of fuel is required in your particular region so you know what spot prices to track as you keep an eye on spot replacement costs – not to mention making sure you are pulling the right fuel at the rack.
+It’s critical to know what type of fuel is required in your region, so you know what spot prices to track – not to mention making sure you are pulling the right fuel at the rack.

 That means you need to stay on top of what’s required in your area.
 Remember: not referring to the right fuel can cause nightmares for anyone trying to be compliant or trying to verify the prices they are being charged are correct.

 But, it is also critical to have a consistent and reliable feed of rack pricing data and to remember the factors that influence price changes, from futures to spots to racks, so you are not caught off guard.

 Understand the fuel chain from start to finish with this helpful e-Book from OPIS.